What AI personal shoppers mean for your e-commerce store

 Quick overview

-• Google announced a new 'agentic checkout' model where AI agents will do the searching and purchasing on behalf of customers.
+• Google and major payment providers are rolling out ‘agentic checkout’ where AI agents shop on behalf of customers.

 Times are changing.
 As AI is rapidly becoming a bigger part of our daily lives, it’s only natural that it extends to the world of e-commerce.
 One of the best examples of this is the rise of ‘digital shoppers’.
 These are AI agents that – after receiving a prompt – trawl the internet for the best deal on behalf of a customer.
 Think of it as an automated personal assistant.
 From June 2024 to February this year alone, AI-driven retail sales have increased by 1200%.